 Matchday 1 (7–9 September)

-All 53 contenders will have their first fixtures over three days in early September, with Denmark, Georgia and Hungary having the honour of getting the inaugural Week of Football under way on 7 September when they host Armenia, the Republic of Ireland and Northern Ireland respectively from 18.00CET.
+All 53 contenders will have their first fixtures over three days in early September, with Denmark, Georgia and Hungary having the honour of kicking off the inaugural Week of Football on 7 September when they host Armenia, the Republic of Ireland and Northern Ireland respectively from 18.00CET.

-Other appetising fixtures in the first round of matches include Roy Hodgson taking England to Switzerland, where he is fondly remembered for his time in charge of the national team in the 1990s, and the Czech Republic versus the Netherlands.
+Other appetising fixtures in the first round of matches include Roy Hodgson taking England to Switzerland, where he is fondly remembered for his time coaching the national side in the 1990s, and the Czech Republic versus the Netherlands.

 ©UEFA.com 1998-2014.
 All rights reserved.